manikmakki/Alfa-Tube-AH-Info/README.md

 **NOTE**: The firmware above boots, but appears to be lacking the nessecary drivers and kernel modules to support the nrc7292 chipset<br>
 **NOTE**: For the firmware above, the IP is 192.168.1.254 and the webconsole is available on 8022/tcp ([Click here!](http://192.168.1.254:8022))<br>
 This is the reason I am uploading everything from a fresh device, in case it helps sombeody else.

+# Wild Ravings From an Insane Man
+The Tube-AH is an odd device. <br>
+Out of the box, it has two installs of OpenWRT running.
+One is exposed over 192.168.1.1, the other is 192.168.1.254. <br>
+The .1 interface has the following: <br>
+>  OpenWrt SNAPSHOT, r17031+232-e6b3e77e6e <br>
+> root@OpenWrt:~# uname -ar <br>
+> Linux OpenWrt 5.10.54 #0 SMP Sat Jul 31 18:41:15 2021 armv7l GNU/Linux

+The .254 interfaces shows:<br>
+> OpenWrt 22.03-SNAPSHOT, r19522-5c7aed8b1e <br>
+> root@OpenWrt:~# uname -ar <br>
+> Linux OpenWrt 5.10.127 #0 Mon Jul 4 21:40:43 2022 mips GNU/Linux <br>

+This leads me to believe that the carrier board is running the MIPS install, and the AHM27292U module is running the ARM7L install.
+It may be obvious to others, but this is the first time I've seen this type of device before.